 Don’t we want the best for our kids?
 Don’t we want the foods we feed them to help them in their development?

-The reality is that generally speaking we buy “food-like” products and not actual food.
+The reality is that generally speaking, we buy “food-like” products and not actual food.
 Ever bought a fruit drink or rollup and then discover there’s no actual fruit in it?

 The packaged foods of today are made in a lab.
 With that in mind is there any surprise that obesity is becoming an epidemic?
 Type II diabetes used to be called “Adult Onset Diabetes”, but now we’re seeing it in young children.
-It’s frightening and we need to take control back of our kids health.
+It’s frightening and we need to take control back of our kid’s health.

 What about when parents say “my child won’t eat x-y-z”?
-I suggest becoming creative on how you approach food with them.
-If it’s possible for you and your family, grow some of your food at home…could be some herbs, tomatoes or a full-fledged garden.
+I suggest becoming creative about how you approach food with them.
+If it’s possible for you and your family, grow some of your food at home…could be some herbs, tomatoes, or a full-fledged garden.
 Obviously I realize that not everyone has the ability to do this but if you can, your kids can see the “circle of life” as it pertains to food….seed to plate.